Geometric Eisenstein Series, Intertwining Operators, and Shin's Averaging Formula: Introduction

 In \S $2$, we start by defining the set of unramified elements in $B(G)$ and discussing their relationship with highest weight theory, as in \cite{XZ}.
 In \S $3$, we review the construction of eigensheaves on $\Bun_{T}$ attached to parameters $\phi_{T}$, introducing the conditions on our parameter $\phi_{T}$ and working through some useful lemmas and examples related to them.
 In \S $4$, we review the geometric Satake correspondence of Fargues-Scholze, recalling the key results and relating the highest weight theory of $\phantom{}^{L}G$ to the cohomology of semi-infinite Schubert cells.
-In \S $5$, we introduce Drinfeld's compactifications over the Fargues-Fontaine curve and establish Theorem \ref{geomproperties}.
-We also introduce a locally closed stratification of $\ol{\Bun}_{B}$ and show it is well-behaved.
-In \S $6$, we move into the sheaf theory introducing the normalized Eisenstein functor and establishing Theorem 1.2.
-In \S $7$, we will study how the Eisenstein functor interacts with Hecke operators, establishing Theorem 1.12.
-This will ultimately be done via a key diagram relating the action of Hecke operators of $\Bun_{G}$ base-changed along the map $\mf{p}:\Bun_{B} \ra \Bun_{G}$ to semi-infinite Schubert cells, where it reduces to the results in \S $4$.
-In \S $8$, we study Verdier duality and show Theorem 1.11.
-In \S $9$, we will carry out the computation of the stalks of the Eisenstein series $\nmEis(\mathcal{S}_{\phi_{T}})$ establishing Theorem 1.14.
-In \S $10$, we describe the theory of tilting modules for the $L$-group $\phantom{}^{L}G$, constructing $\nmEis(\mathcal{S}_{\phi_{T}})$ with $\ol{\mathbb{Z}}_{\ell}$ and $\ol{\mathbb{Q}}_{\ell}$-coefficients and showing Theorem 1.15.
-Finally, in \S $11$, we deduce the applications to the cohomology of local shtuka spaces showing Theorems 1.18, 1.20, 1.24, and 1.25.
+In \S $5$, we introduce Drinfeld's compactifications over the Fargues-Fontaine curve and recall its basic geometric properties and discuss a key diagram that will be used in the proof of the Hecke eigensheaf property.
+In \S $6$, we will study how the Eisenstein functor interacts with Hecke operators, establishing Theorem 1.7.
+In \S $7$, we review some important results from the paper \cite{HHS} on geometric second adjointness and the preservation of ULA objects.
+In \S $8$, we will carry out the computation of the stalks of the Eisenstein series $\nmEis(\mathcal{S}_{\phi_{T}})$ and show the commutation with Verdier duality, establishing Theorem 1.9 and Theorem 1.10.
+In \S $9$, we describe the theory of tilting modules for the $L$-group $\phantom{}^{L}G$, constructing $\nmEis(\mathcal{S}_{\phi_{T}})$ with $\ol{\mathbb{Z}}_{\ell}$ and $\ol{\mathbb{Q}}_{\ell}$-coefficients and showing Theorem 1.15.
+Finally, in \S $10$, we deduce the applications to the cohomology of local shtuka spaces showing Theorems 1.16, 1.17, 1.18, and Corollary 1.19.